hschhhwwwo0o/yamu/README.md

 ### Functional claims

-"Functional requirements can be written in terms of what the system does or what the user does."
+«Functional requirements can be written in terms of what the system does or what the user does.»

-<ins>_"Development of software requirements", Third Edition.
+<ins>_«Development of software requirements», Third Edition.
 Carl Vigers, Jay Beatty_</ins>

 In this table, I display the description of a specific functional requirement, its unique identifier and its belonging to a specific module.